Web endpoints

 Serving ASGI and WSGI apps

-You can also serve any app written in an ASGI or WSGI compatible web application framework on Modal.
+You can also serve any app written in an ASGI or WSGI-compatible web framework on Modal.

-ASGI provides support for async web applications.
-WSGI provides support for synchronous web applications.
+ASGI provides support for async web frameworks.
+WSGI provides support for synchronous web frameworks.

 For ASGI apps, you can create a function decorated with